plantbreeding/BrAPI/Specification/GeneralInfo/Response_Structure.md

     The `datafiles` array contains a list of generic file description.
 These files contain additional information related to the returned object and can be retrieved by a subsequent call to the `fileURL` provided. `fileURL` should be a full URL pointing to the files location. `fileName` is the name of the file, `fileDescription` is the text description of the file, `fileSize` is the size of the file in bytes, and `fileType` is the full MIME type for the file. `fileMD5Hash` contains a string which is the result of running the MD5 Hashing algorithm on the file and this can be used as a check sum to confirm that the file was downloaded correctly.

-#### Payload
+#### Result

-The BRAPI response payload, which is contained in the "result" key, allows for three different types of responses:
+The `result` field contains the payload of requested data.
+Depending on what request was made, this payload might be a **Single Response** or a **List Response**

-+ **Single Response**: In this type of response, the "result" key consists of arbitrary properties without a "data" key (in this case, pagination does not apply).
++ **Single Response**: In this type of response, the `result` field is an object describing a single record of data.
+There should NOT be a `data` array in this case and pagination does not apply.
+A **Single Response** is used when you are requesting or modifying a single, specific data object by its DbId.
 ````
 {
   "metadata" : {